This Meets That

 This Meets That is a studio album by jazz musician John Scofield.
 Featuring longtime collaborators Steve Swallow on bass guitar and drummer Bill Stewart, along with a four piece horn section.
 Fellow guitarist Bill Frisell appears on one track.

 Critical reception

 Jeff Tamarkin of All Music Guide rates it at 4 out of five stars and says, "This Meets That, as its title implies, is less of a thematic album than some of Scofield's more recent endeavors, but it's one that reminds listeners that both his chops and sense of adventure are not only intact but still growing."

 Track listing

+All songs composed by John Scofield except where noted.